 Rules for a Safe Environment

-- Smoking inside library facilities is prohibited and smoking is prohibited within 25 feet of any entrance.
+§ Smoking inside library facilities including electronic cigarettes (e-cigs or e-cigarettes), personal vaporizers (PV,) or electronic nicotine delivery systems (ENDS) is prohibited within 25 feet of any library building entrance.
 Smokers must use exterior ashtrays and refrain from littering with cigarette butts.

 Rules for Personal Behavior